JosephNamihas/Bootstrap-Portfolio/README.md

 At the time of publishing this portfolio, I am confident in my Bootstrap skills - or at least, to the level that I can confidently figure out what is wrong and how to fix it!

+I did deviate from the original design slightly, but generally it follows the same pattern.
+I did not utilise the footer much as my contact me section was large enough to have it's own area in the body.

 ## Challenges Faced

 ### Allignment and Sizing